romainguy/sample-wake-me-up/README.md

 select a release that matches the version listed in [build.gradle](./build.gradle).
 The current release to use is [1.12.8](https://github.com/google/filament/releases/tag/v1.12.8).

-After downloading the release, extract is and copy the binary called `matc` (Linux and macOS) or `matc.exe` (Windows) into this project's `./filament/bin`.
+After downloading the release, extract it and copy the binary called `matc` (Linux and macOS) or `matc.exe` (Windows) into this project's `./filament/bin`.
 This binary is necessary to compile the shaders used by this demo.